ifsantana/kitchen-flow/README.md

 Orders that have reached a value of zero are considered wasted: they should never be delivered and should be removed from the shelf.
 Please display the current order value when displaying an order in your system’s output.

-value =
-(s​helfLife​ - ​decayRate *​​​ orderAge * shelfDecayModifier)​ / shelfLife
+value = (s​helfLife​ - ​decayRate *​​​ orderAge * shelfDecayModifier)​ / shelfLife

- shelfDecayModifier​ is 1​ ​forsingle-temperature shelves and ​2​ for the overflow shelf.
+Important: shelfDecayModifier​ is 1​ ​forsingle-temperature shelves and ​2​ for the overflow shelf.

 ## Problem Solution